 From the best big nights out and where to get a great gym membership, to which restaurants you should let your parents take you out to, SoGlos has got it covered with its comprehensive Gloucestershire students guide.

 First things first, you’ll need a place to stay.
 All of the colleges listed offer some form of on-site accommodation, with a range of modern halls, campuses, self-catering and host family options.

-As the largest university in the county, the University of Gloucestershire offers almost 1,400 rooms in halls of residences in Cheltenham and Gloucester, which are fully furnished and include all bills.
-It will also be adding 600 rooms to its existing accommodation offering when the newly built Pittville Student Village opens in September 2017.
+As the largest university in the county, the University of Gloucestershire offers more than 2,000 rooms in halls of residences in Cheltenham and Gloucester, which are fully furnished and include all bills.

 University of Gloucestershire also has a university-approved housing list on its website to those seeking private lodgings.
 What’s more, there are a range of letting agencies in the area that specialise in student housing, offering everything from one-bed flats in serviced apartment blocks to 10-bed houses for big groups of friends.

 For essential groceries, as you’d expect, Gloucestershire is home to all the large supermarket chains within walking distance of most residential areas, with Tesco, Sainsbury’s and Asda proving popular, boasting student-friendly deals and offers throughout Fresher’s Fortnight, while Iceland, Aldi and Lidl provide all the basics.